ibm-cloud-docs/vpc/api-change-log.md

 The new response code will be rolled out gradually.
 Each phase of the rollout will be tied to a dated API version.
 These changes will be announced in future change log updates.
 {: note}

+## 8 July 2025
+{: #8-july-2025}

+### For all version dates
+{: #8-july-2025-all-version-dates}

+**Public address ranges.** Accounts that have been granted special approval to preview this feature can now [create a public address range](/apidocs/vpc/latest#create-public-address-range).
+A public address range is a contiguous block of public IP addresses that can be bound to a zone in a VPC.
+You can bind a public address range when creating it, or [update](/apidocs/vpc/latest#update-public-address-range) its binding later by setting its `target`.
+You can update `target.zone` to bind it to anther zone in the VPC, or update `target.vpc` to bind it to another VPC.
+Traffic that originates from the internet destined for addresses in a public address range must be routed to resources in the bound VPC zone by [creating VPC routes](/apidocs/vpc/latest#create-vpc-routing-table-route) in the VPC's routing table with `route_internet_ingress` set to `true`.

+When [retrieving](/apidocs/vpc/latest#get-vpc) or [listing](/apidocs/vpc/latest#list-vpcs) VPCs, the response now includes the `public_address_ranges` that are bound to each VPC.

+Learn about [public address ranges](/docs/vpc?topic=vpc-about-par), and explore the new [API methods](/apidocs/vpc/latest#list-public-address-ranges).

 ## 30 June 2025
 {: #30-june-2025}